Village to pare down list of potential managers

-ISLAMORADA – Colin Baenziger and Associates, the headhunting and consultant agency contracted by the village to find the next manager, has pared down its list of 82 applicants to 12 potential candidates to “comfortably” recommend to the Village Council.
+Colin Baenziger and Associates, the headhunting and consultant agency contracted by the Village of Islamorada to find its next manager, has pared down a list of 82 applicants to 12 potential candidates to “comfortably” recommend to the village council.

 The agency, however, must provide an update to the council after learning one candidate still has an active discrimination suit against him in federal court.